Xuxa em Sonho de Menina: Music Production

 Ary Sperling is the author of the musical production and soundtrack of the film, whose theme "Sonho de Menina (Eu Acredito)" is a collaboration between him and Vanessa Alves, who has participated in other projects of the presenter, such as the DVD Xuxa Só Para Baixinhos 7.
-"The song was based on the script and the elements that Xuxa asked were: talking about imagination, the power to believe in things and run after your dreams, paying attention to the signs.
+"The song was based on the script and the elements that Xuxa asked were: talking about imagination, the power to believe in things and run after your dreams, and paying attention to the signs.
 It seems like an obvious thing, but a lot of people do not realize the circumstances of life" summarizes Ary.

 Release

 The press conference of presentation of the film occurred on December 14, 2007, The premiere took place on December 11, 2007, in São Paulo and December 19, 2007, in Rio de Janeiro.
-The site teaser was developed by the agency RMG Connect, the site allows the Internet users to check the teaser trailer, some photos, the synopsis and the technical file of the film.
+The site teaser was developed by the agency RMG Connect, the site allows Internet users to check the teaser trailer, some photos, the synopsis and the technical file of the film.
 The film was released on December 21, 2007.

 Reception

 Critical response

 The site Cine Dica gave an average score of 34 points to the movie.
 The audience surveyed by Filmow gave the film an average of 2.1 votes.
-The Adorocinema audience gave the film four and a half stars out of five, and an average of 3.5 points.
+The AdoroCinema audience gave the film four and a half stars out of five, and an average of 3.5 points.
 In a poll conducted by The Enemy, the film was voted worst of the year, with more than 52% of the audience vote.